ShalomGoodman/CURBIT-SERVER/Proposal.md

 - GET  ( /listings )  Fetches all items available

-- GET  ( /listings/:type )  Fetches items by type (chair, table, fan)
+- GET  ( /listings/:category )  Fetches items by type (chair, table, fan)

-- GET  ( /listings/:type/:style )  Fetches a item by style (dining table, coffee table, etc)
+- GET  ( /categories )

+- Get  ( /categories/styles/:category )

-- GET  ( /listings/:type/:style/:id )	Fetches a specific item by id
+- GET  ( /listings/:category/:style/:id )	Fetches a specific item by id

 - POST ( /listings )	Allows you to post an item

-- POST ( /listings/:type/:style )	Allows you to post an item by style

-- PUT  ( /listings/:type/:style/:id )	Allows you to update a different item by Id
+- PUT  ( /listings/:category/:style/:id )	Allows you to update a different item by Id

-- DELETE  ( /listings/:type/:style/:id )	Allows you to delete an item by Id
+- DELETE  ( /listings/:category/:style/:id )	Allows you to delete an item by Id

+- POST  ( /signin) Allows user to sign into webpage

+- POST ( /signup ) Allows user to signup for webpage

+- GET ( /isTokenValid ) checks if token is valid

+- GET ( /user ) Get

 ### Models